17th National Remote Indigenous Media Festival

 Traditional owners of the country, the Gurindji people, mainly live around 100km further north near Kalkarindji, Daguragu and Wave Hill.
 Honorary traditional owners from the Warlpiri people in Lajamanu consult with the Gurindji traditional owners on traditional governance matters.

-The Central Land Council is the land council for the community and the surrounding town area.
+The Central Land Council (link is external) is the land council for the community and the surrounding town area.
 It is responsible for matters under the Aboriginal Land Rights Act.

-The Central Desert Regional Council provides local government in Lajamanu.
+The Central Desert Regional Council (link is external) provides local government in Lajamanu.

 The Kurdiji is a group of senior men and women from Lajamanu who are actively involved in promoting respect for Aboriginal and non-Aboriginal law and justice within the community.
 The ‘Kurdiji’ is a Warlpiri word meaning ‘to shield, block protect or ward off’ and represents protection of the community as well as being integral to the initiation ceremonies in which young men and women are taught knowledge and respect for the law.